Finding the Way Through Your Depression Addiction Treatment

 Get Help You Deserve for Depression

 A common question we get is whether Windward Way rehab center is qualified in treating addiction and depression.
 Absolutely yes.
-We realize that many of the men who enter our program of recovery have been diagnosed with co-occurring disorders (also called dual diagnoses).
+We realize that many of the men and women who enter our program of recovery have been diagnosed with co-occurring disorders (also called dual diagnoses).
 Our clinical partnerships will be able to provide an addiction treatment for depression in conjunction with our addiction treatment program.

 If you’re feeling down, blue, have a lack of energy, or see little purpose to your life, you may be dealing with a diagnosable mental illness alongside your substance abuse.
 Windward Way knows how to treat depression effectively through the vast collection of treatment modalities we use.
 If you or a loved one suffers from depression and substance use, reach out today so we can craft an individualized plan for you.
 Call us: 855-491-7694.